-Drone-as-first-responder programs are already changing emergency response times and officer safety.
-Arizona DPS Colonel Jeffrey Glover and Flock Safety's Rahul Sidhu join a16z's David Ulevitch to detail how layered sensor networks, combining license plate readers, gunshot detection, and autonomous drone dispatch, are converting reactive policing into data-driven operations.
-Flock Safety's stack is the clearest example of this convergence in production today.
+Drone-as-first-responder programs are no longer experimental.
+Arizona DPS Colonel Jeffrey Glover and Flock Safety CEO Rahul Sidhu join a16z's David Ulevitch to detail how layered sensor networks, combining license plate readers, gunshot detection, and autonomous drone dispatch, are compressing emergency response times and reducing officer exposure on high-risk calls, including active warrant service and Amber Alert pursuits.

-The operational details here are worth reading in full.
-Glover describes Arizona DPS deploying body-worn camera analytics specifically to detect officer burnout, running brain scan wellness checks, and building international intelligence-sharing pipelines ahead of FIFA and the 2028 Olympics.
-These are not pilot programs.
-They are infrastructure decisions being made now, and they signal how departments with staffing shortages are betting on technology multipliers rather than headcount.
+The operational details here are worth your attention.
+Glover describes Arizona DPS deploying body-worn camera analytics specifically to detect officer burnout, running brain scan wellness checks, and building intelligence-sharing partnerships in preparation for FIFA and the 2028 Olympics.
+Sidhu explains how Flock Safety's architecture turns reactive policing into data-driven response by stacking sensors into a single actionable picture.
+The throughline is infrastructure, not gadgets.

 [WATCH ON YOUTUBE →]